Learning through Probing: a decentralized reinforcement learning architecture for social dilemmas: Implementation and Experiments

 \subsection{RL Agents versus RL Agents}

-We carry out experiments in order to understand how Q-learning agents, Hyper-Q-learning agents and LTP agents perform against their counterparts in the IPD.
+We carry out experiments in order to see how Q-learning agents, Hyper-Q-learning agents and LTP agents perform against their counterparts in the IPD.
 Each state was characterized by the agent's and its opponent's previous four interactions.
 Agents had no information about who they were playing with beyond what was available in the observation data.
 While versus Axelrod agents, though Q-learning and Hyper-Q learning agents keeping an exploration rate at 1.0 is feasible when playing against static strategies, Hyper-Q relies on developing accurate predictions of an opponent's next move and so we ensure that the observed policies are non-random.
 We train LTP agents against one another using $\eta$ values of 0.99, 0.7, 0.5, and 0.01 to demonstrate the effect of accounting for behavioral adaptations.
+These agents play against each other for 1000 iterations.
+After each iteration agents would play the IPD for 20 timesteps and the cumulative reward was recorded.